cybersec101/resources/EN_trainer-resource-AOH.md

-    - The Criminal Code of Canada states that “Every one who, by communicating statements in	any 	public	place,	incites	hatred	against	any	identifiable	group	where	such	incitement	is likely 	to	lead	to	a	breach	of	the	peace	is	guilty”	of 	an	indictable	or	punishable	offence [^footnote4].
+    - The Criminal Code of Canada states that “Every one who, by communicating statements in	any 	public	place,	incites	hatred	against	any	identifiable	group	where	such	incitement	is likely 	to	lead	to	a	breach	of	the	peace	is	guilty”	of 	an	indictable	or	punishable	offence [Note 4](#note-4).

 	- 	Some	forms	of	speech	are	excluded	from	this	definition	such	as	where: